kjd/coen/README.md

 Congrats for successfully reproducing RRZKSKCLOS!

-You can compute the SHA-256 checksum of the resulting ISO image by your self:
+You can compute the SHA-256 checksum of the resulting ISO image by yourself:

 ```
 sha256sum RRZKSKCLOS-0.1.0-20171210.iso